yrii2003/tdd-workshop/README.md

 - Complete the first task, commit and push your implementation to "my-step-1"
 - Check the "step-1" branch and compare it to "my-step-1"
 - Create a new branch from the "my-step-1" branch; you can call it "my-step-2"
-- Repeat the process until you reach the end of this README file
+- Repeat the process until you reach the end of this README.md file

 # Requirements
 The bank needs an instant credit calculator.
 A bank employee must be able to fill out the form and get an instant resolution